filipefilardi/wpp-broadcaster/README.md

 #####################################

 ```
-* Save file and you're good to go.

 ## Run ##

 `$ python broadcast.py`

-Wait the loading finish and do QR CODE manually.
-After that, let the magic happen.
+Wait QR CODE screen appears and do it manually.
+After that, python will start to broadcast received target messages.

+Make sure you know what you're doing.
+All contributors of this repository are exempt for any of your actions.